KashinDanil/JDC/README.md

 By default, configurations are set for supercomputer Lomonosov-2

-If you want to change it replace the values of corresponding variables in `config.sh`
+If you want to change it replace the values of the corresponding variables in `config.sh`

 Installation